-What is Anish Kapoor’s ‘Descension’?
+What is Anish Kapoor’s Descension?

 This installation by Anish Kapoor is a depiction of the fluidity and motion of water as a liquid mass and the void into which it descends.
 Descension is an impressive sculpture that depicts water’s continuous swirling motion as it rushes down an 8m (26-ft) diameter vortex representing a powerful physical form that is sucked into the earth.
-This art piece induces a mesmerized feeling in the audience when viewing the perpetual black water being pulled down into an unknown interior.
+This art piece induces a mesmerizing feeling in the audience when viewing the perpetual black water being pulled down into an unknown interior.

 Different meanings of the artwork

 Descension also induces a visceral feeling like the center is an abyss that seems bottomless and which sucks the water that spins into a vortex as it descends into this abyss.
 As such, the installation conveys different meanings and feelings based on the viewer’s own experiences.
-For instance, while some may view it as a transience of humanity’s existence, to others, it looks like a portal into a different world or even, a window into the past or future.
+For instance, while some may view it as the transience of humanity’s existence, to others, it looks like a portal into a different world or even, a window into the past or future.